 There is a Statehouse Gift Shop on the ground floor of the statehouse where you can purchase Ohio memorabilia and other items.

-Restaurants: Milo’s Capitol Café is located on the ground floor of the Statehouse.
-Additionally, there are numerous restaurants in the immediate vicinity of the Statehouse.
+Restaurants: There are numerous restaurants in the immediate vicinity of the Statehouse.
 Meals are reasonably priced beginning at approximately $8.00.
 Please check online to determine if a restaurant will be open.